typed-ember/ember-cli-typescript/README.md

 #### Update ember-decorators

-Follow the same process of deduplication, reinstallation, and re-deduplication as described for ember-cli-babel above.
+If you're on a version of Ember before 3.10, follow the same process of deduplication, reinstallation, and re-deduplication as described for ember-cli-babel above for ember-decorators.
 This will get you the latest version of ember-decorators and, importantly, its @ember-decorators/babel-transforms dependency.

 #### Update ember-cli-typescript